Deconfounding age effects with fair representation learning when assessing dementia: Models

-The detailed algorithm is in the Appendix.
 Note that we do not combine the consensus network with the reconstructor because they do not work well with each other empirically.
-In one of the experiments by \citeauthor{TCN2018} (\citeyear{TCN2018}), each interpreter $I_m(.)$ is paired with a reconstructor $R_m(.)$ and the performance decreases dramatically.
+In one of the experiments by \cite{TCN2018}, each interpreter $I_m(.)$ is paired with a reconstructor $R_m(.)$ and the performance decreases dramatically.
 The reconstructor encourages hidden representations to retain the fidelity of data, while the consensus networks urges hidden representations to keep only the information common among modalities, which prohibits the reconstructor and consensus mechanism to function together.